mvolkmann/blog/src/python/anaconda.md

 To use commands such as `conda`, add the `~/opt/anaconda3/bin` directory to the `PATH` environment variable.

+For help, enter `conda --help`.

 ## Environments

+To list the available environments, enter `conda env list`.
+The currently activate environment will have an asterisk after its name.

-To create a new environment, enter a command like:
+To create a new environment, enter a command like the following which specifies a name for the environment, a version of Python to use, and packages that should be initially installed:

 ```bash
 conda create -n my-env python=3.8 pandas jupyter